ckeditor/ckeditor5/docs/getting-started/setup/optimizing-build-size.md

 import '@ckeditor/ckeditor5-widget/dist/index.css';
 ```

 Then, import the styles for the plugins that you use.
-For example, if you use the bold, italic and table features, you can import just the styles for those features:
+For example, if you use the bold, italic, and table features, you can import just the styles for those features:

 ```js
 // Import the styles for the features that you use.